UniconLabs/simple-cas4-overlay-template/README.md

-CAS4 Overlay Template
+CAS Overlay Template
 ============================

-Generic CAS maven war overlay to exercise the latest versions of CAS 4.x line.
+Generic CAS maven war overlay to exercise the latest versions of CAS.
 This overlay could be freely used as a starting template for local CAS maven war overlays.

 # Versions
 ```xml